libretro/docs/docs/library/mesen.md

 ### Geometry and timing

-- The Mesen core's core provided FPS is (FPS)
+- The Mesen core's core provided FPS is NTSC 60, PAL/Dendy 50
 - The Mesen core's core provided sample rate is 48000 Hz
-- The Mesen core's base width is (Base width)
+- The Mesen core's base width is 256
-- The Mesen core's base height is (Base height)
+- The Mesen core's base height is 240
-- The Mesen core's max width is (Max width)
+- The Mesen core's max width is 256 (higher when using HD Packs)
-- The Mesen core's max height is (Max height)
+- The Mesen core's max height is 240 (higher when using HD Packs)
-- The Mesen core's core provided aspect ratio is dependent on the ['Aspect Ratio' core option](mesen.md#core-options).
+- The Mesen core's core provided aspect ratio is dependent on the ['Aspect Ratio' core option](#core-options).

 ### Custom Palettes

-To use custom color palettes in the Mesen core, the ['Palette' core option](mesen.md#core-options) must be set to Custom and the custom color palette file you want to use must be in RetroArch's system directory.
+To use custom color palettes in the Mesen core, the ['Palette' core option](#core-options) must be set to Custom and the custom color palette file you want to use must be in RetroArch's system directory.

 Make sure the custom palette file is named 'MesenPalette.pal'